-If you want to connect without using .odbc.ini, you can enter an Interactive SQL command that specifies the entire entry, like the following.
+To connect without using .odbc.ini, enter an Interactive SQL command that specifies the entire entry, like the following.
 While it is shown here on multiple lines, you must enter the entire command at the command prompt on one line.